stephen-ics/haskell/README.md

 - This piece of code takes two monadic computations as arguments and returns a new monatic computation as a result
 - The => is a class constraint that states that type 'm' must be an instance of the 'Monad' class
 - Furthermore, Haskell's 'do' notation is specifically designed for working with monads, when you use 'do' notation 'f' is presumed to represent a monadic value or computation
+- In 'do' notation, code is strictly evaluated rather than lazily evaluated, meaning that the code is executed in runtime from top to bottom as defined in the code structure, in order to have a strict evaluated 'do' notation is imperative, however let functions are still lazily evaluated within a 'do' block
 - <- Is a symbol used for binding values from monadic computations (monads), it extracts values from monads and use them in the context of other computations and is commonly utilized in 'do' notation to sequence and combine monadic actions
 - The semicolon ';' is used to separate different action or statements within a block, the 'do' notation allows you to sequence and combine monadic actions in a more structured style
 - The ultimate purpose of 'do' notation is to write code that performs a series of these monadic actions (computation or operation encapsulated in a monad)